vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "When the world says, 'Give up,' hope whispers, 'Try it one more time.'" - Anonymous
 > 1. "Keep your eyes on the stars and your feet on the ground." - Theodore Roosevelt
 > 1. "Hope is being able to see that there is light despite all of the darkness." - Desmond Tutu
-> 1. "Strength grows in the moments when you think you can't go on but you keep going anyway."
-> 1. "When you feel like giving up, remember why you started."
-> 1. "The harder the battle, the sweeter the victory."
 > 1. "Hope is a waking dream." - Aristotle
 > 1. "A champion is defined not by their wins but by how they can recover when they fall." - Serena Williams
 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère